KingDavidW/DarkMessiah-Coop-Mod-Files/README.md

 StickyFingaz for their Undead Warrior model and reanimating the Priestess Riddick3 for their Undead Priestess Model and Xana transformation model

-Kazmsf for hosting the master server we are using to proxy connections
+siohaza for hosting the master server we are using to proxy connections

+_bt for constant low level help with the engine

 The many wonderful testers, past, future, and present!